 the best article I've read in a while on being a feminist geek.
 Things I never get tired of: talking about sexism in geek/fan culture.

-lirazel: ([dh] that look in your eyes)
+lirazel: An outdoor scene from the film Picnic at Hanging Rock ([dh] that look in your eyes)

 ENVEEEEEEEEEEEEEEEEEEEERRRRRRRRRRRRRRRRR!!!!!!!!!!!!!!!!!!!!!!!!